Employment Law

 Bruce Henry Succeeds in Whistleblowing Claim for Care Worker

-Introducing Kenworthy’s Chambers New Employment Clerk Greg Highton
+Introducing Kenworthy’s Chambers New Criminal Clerk Greg Highton

 Sarah Johnson Successfully Represents Claimant in Disability Discrimination and Unfair Dismissal Case Against HMRC